-- in cases in which a person will need medical treatment, treatment to preserve life and minimize the consequences of injury until medical treatment is obtained, and - care for minor injuries that would otherwise receive no medical treatment or that do not need medical treatment
+- Preserving life and minimizing the consequences of injury until medical treatment is obtained. - Treating minor injuries that would otherwise receive no medical treatment or that do not need medical treatment.

-In British Columbia, workplace first aid requirements are outlined in WorkSafeBC Regulation Part 3 Section 3.15 to 3.21 and are based on:
+In British Columbia, workplace first aid requirements are outlined in WorkSafeBC Regulation Part 3 Section 3.15 to 3.21 and are based on risk level, distance to a hospital, and number of workers, which is determined by: